Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs: Benchmark Construction

-For both a path-like query (where $n \geq 2$) and a tree-like query, two intersection extensions are equally probable.
-In contrast, the single-triple query, as a particular case of path-like queries, undergoes four actions with equal likelihood: union extension, two intersection extensions, and no extension (to preserve some single-triple queries).
-The resulting queries are of four types: single-tree query, union-tree-like query, tree-like query and path-like query, which correspond to the single, union, intersection and concatenation types of the attribution complexity, respectively.
+For both a path-like query ($n \geq 2$) and a tree-like query, the two intersection extensions are applied with equal probability.
+In contrast, for single-triple queries (a special case of path-like queries), four operations are equally likely: union extension, two types of intersection extension, and no extension (to preserve some single-triple queries).
+The extension process results in four query types: \textit{single-tree}, \textit{union-tree-like}, \textit{tree-like}, and \textit{path-like}, corresponding to the attribution complexity types (denoted by $r$)—\textit{single}, \textit{union}, \textit{intersection}, and \textit{concatenation}.